 Trattoria del Rosso is located at Via Augusto Righi, 30, 40126 Bologna BO, Italy.

 We mentioned that Bologna’s dining scene is mostly casual, with most diners opting for pasta for part of their meal if not for the entire meal.
-In Bologna, this situation is not a sacrifice.
+In Bologna, this situation is not a sacrifice since much of the best food in Bologna is available for under €10.
 Saving money for wine = winning!

 Pasta Fresca Naldi